Md-Arif-Hasan/Md-Arif-Hasan/README.md

 - 📫 How to reach me **bsse1112@iit.du.ac.bd**

-<h1> My Publications </h1>
+<h2> My ICSE Publication </h2>
-Cognitive Distance and Women in Software Engineering: An Empirical Study in the Context of Bangladesh, Published at ICSE,2023 My ICSE Profile: https://conf.researchr.org/profile/icse-2023/mdarifhasan1
+Cognitive Distance and Women in Software Engineering: An Empirical Study in the Context of Bangladesh, Published at ICSE, 2023
+My ICSE Profile: https://conf.researchr.org/profile/icse-2023/mdarifhasan1